PixllCreations/mini-comp-bot/README.md

 ```

-In order to set the competitions for a given period of time, you will assemble an array of type `Competition[]`
+In order to set the competitions for a given period of time, you will assemble an array of type `Competition[]` where each object is the respective competition

 ```
 // path: src//messages/competitions.ts